vananth/vananth.github.io/_pages/cv.md

 Education
 ======
-* Master of Science in Economics, University of Wisconsin at Madison, 2018
+* Master of Science in Economics, [University of Wisconsin at Madison](https://econ.wisc.edu/masters/), 2018
-* Post Graduate Diploma in Liberal Studies, Ashoka University, 2016
+* Post Graduate Diploma in Liberal Studies, [Ashoka University](https://www.ashoka.edu.in/YIF), 2016
-* Bachelor of Arts in Economics, Madras University, 2015
+* Bachelor of Arts in Economics, [University of Madras](https://www.mcc.edu.in/index.php/departments/aided-stream/economics), 2015

 Work experience
 ======